quicwg/base-drafts/draft-ietf-quic-http.md

     {{!RFC7540}}, Section 5.3).
 Add one to the value to obtain a weight between 1 and 256.

-A PRIORITY frame identifies a request to prioritize, and a request upon which that request is dependent.
-A Prioritized Request ID or Stream Dependency ID identifies a client-initiated request using the corresponding stream ID when the corresponding PUSH_PRIORITIZED or PUSH_DEPENDENT flag is not set.
-Setting the PUSH_PRIORITIZED or PUSH_DEPENDENT flag causes the Prioritized Request ID or Stream Dependency ID (respectively) to identify a server push using a Push ID (see {{frame-push-promise}} for details).
+A PRIORITY frame identifies an element to prioritize, and an element upon which it depends.
+A Prioritized ID or Dependency ID identifies a client-initiated request using the corresponding stream ID, a server push using a Push ID (see
+{{frame-push-promise}}), or a placeholder using a Placeholder ID (see
+{{placeholders}}).

 A PRIORITY frame MAY identify a Stream Dependency ID using a Stream ID of 0; as in {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

-A PRIORITY frame MUST identify a client-initiated, bidirectional stream.
-A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.

 Stream ID 0 cannot be reprioritized.
 A Prioritized Request ID that identifies Stream 0 MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.

+When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
+A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that does not reference a request MUST be treated as a HTTP_MALFORMED_FRAME error, unless it references Stream ID 0.
-A PRIORITY that sets a PUSH_PRIORITIZED or PUSH_DEPENDENT flag, but then references a non-existent Push ID MUST be treated as a HTTP_MALFORMED_FRAME error.
+A PRIORITY frame that references a non-existent Push ID or a Placeholder ID greater than the server's limit MUST be treated as a HTTP_MALFORMED_FRAME error.

 A PRIORITY frame MUST contain only the identified fields.
 A PRIORITY frame that contains more or fewer fields, or a PRIORITY frame that includes a truncated